MiquelLluis/watpy-fork/README.md

 The installation relies on standard Python library `setuptools`.
 Once the repository is cloned, the installation can be performed in two ways, depending on the choice of the user:
-* Run the command `python setup.py install` inside the project directory.
-This option might require the `sudo` specification.
+* Run the command `python setup.py install` or `python setup.py install --user` inside the project directory.
 * Install the module via `pip` running the command `python -m pip install` inside the project directory.
 It is possible to include the `--user` option and the `-e` option for editing.

 ## Requirements